chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 #### PUT submission/{submission_id}/upload/link

-An authenticated user can upload a file from a shared link to a data set in their submission.
+An authenticated user can upload a file from a shared link to a dataset in their submission.

 If the upload is in an error state, this endpoint can be used with the dataset_id to restart the submission.
 If a new link is provided, the new link will be used.
 If the submissions are not in an error state or complete, this endpoint will return the current status of the submission.

-Starting an upload causes the database to be updated with a new data set.
-The dataset will set the initial state of the upload to waiting once it has been accepted and is in the download queue.
+Starting an upload causes the database to be updated with a new dataset.
+The dataset will set the initial state of the upload to waiting once it has been accepted and is in the upload queue.

 **Request:**